sercrod/sercrod/docs/guide/2-directives.en.md

 </ul>
 ^ rendered output
 > `*for` - Supports both index and value.
-> `in` can also be used, but Nablla will warn about deprecated syntax.
+> `in` can also be used, but Sercrod will warn about deprecated syntax.
 ```

 Legacy style (keys via `in`):